4myr/channel-listener/README.md

-# Telegram Channel Listener
+# Telegram Channel Listener (MadelineProto)
-Copy new posts from defined channels to another channel
+Copy new posts from defined channels to another channel (MadelineProto)